 Displaying error messages following a user’s reading pattern:

 If the labels are provided above the fields, following example shows how you can provide the error messages and match a user’s reading pattern:

 Figure 12: Example of using the 4 point rules of displaying error messages on a form

-UX Design can be a real differentiator for your products and services, getting it right can set you apart from your competition which is something we explore in depth in this article 'The value of strategic UX'.
+UX Design can be a real differentiator for your products and services and getting it right can set you apart from your competition, which is something we explore in depth in this article 'The value of strategic UX'.

 - Jarrett, C. and Gaffney, G., Forms that work, Designing web forms for Usability, 2008.

 - Penzo, M., Label Placement in Forms, Published in UX Matters, July 2006.

 - Wroblewski, L., Web Application Form Design, January 2005.